Leung So Kee

 The history of Leung So Kee can be traced back to 1885, when its first shop was opened in Guangzhou by Leung So (梁蘇).
 Leung So Kee was famous for its steel-frame umbrellas and lifelong guarantee.
-The current owner of Leung So Kee is Leung Man Shing (梁孟誠), the great grandchild of Leung So (梁蘇).
+The current owner of Leung So Kee is Leung Man Shing (梁孟誠), the great-grandchild of Leung So (梁蘇).

 History

-Leung So Kee Umbrella Factory was founded in 1885 (or 1886, according to some sources) in Huiai Xilu, Guangzhou (廣州惠愛西路) by Leung So (梁蘇).
-Mr Leung imported materials overseas to manufacture western style umbrellas which cost about a half-month salary of an average worker at that time.
+Leung So Kee Umbrella Factory was founded in 1885 or 1886 in Huiai Xilu, Guangzhou (廣州惠愛西路) by Leung So (梁蘇).

 In 1920, the first branch of Leung So Kee was opened in Guangzhou.
 A branch was opened in Macau in 1923.

 In 1950, following the Chinese Communist Revolution, the whole family business moved to Hong Kong.
 Business was brisk, with the company selling 20,000 umbrellas a year in the 1950s.
 The durability of their products earned the firm contracts with the Urban Services Department, Hong Kong Telephone, and Hong Kong Tramways.

 In 1987, the Leung So Kee business (stores in Sham Shui Po, Mang Kok, San Po Kong) was passed on to the fourth generation member of the Leung family, Leung Man Shing (梁孟誠).

 In 1994, the flagship shop of Leung So Kee was opened in Dragon Centre, Sham Shui Po.

 In 2006, the branch of Leung So Kee was opened in Sha Tin Centre, Sha Tin when its shop in New Town Plaza, Sha Tin was closed.

 On March 4, 2023, the Leung So Kee branch in Dragon Centre in Sham Shui Po has been relocated to Park Lane Shopper’s Boulevard in Tsim Sha Tsui.